Overview

 The Public Service Commission (PSC), supported by the Department of Public Service, seeks to stimulate effective competitive Clean Energy Markets with strategic investments, innovations in energy products and services to achieve New York’s clean energy targets as outlined in the Climate Leadership and Community Protection Act (Climate Act).

-In addition, the Climate Act directs the establishment of programs for the procurement of specific technologies, including the deployment of 6 GW of photovoltaic solar generation by 2025, 3 GW of energy storage resources by 2030, and at least 9 GW of offshore wind by 2035.
+To meet the state's energy goals, the Climate Act directs the establishment of programs for the procurement of specific technologies, including the deployment of 6 GW of photovoltaic solar generation by 2025, 3 GW of energy storage resources by 2030, and at least 9 GW of offshore wind by 2035.

 Clean Energy Standard